scalatra/scalatra-website/guides/databinders.md

 ~;copy-resources;aux-compile
 ```

+## Setting up a model and fake datastore

 Before we start actually building the controller, let's set up some fake data.

 Add two folders in `org.scalatra.example.databinding`: call one `models` and the other `data`.